dwyl/phoenix-liveview-chat-example/README.md

-Our solution is to use `phx-hook` to run some javascript on the client after one of the liveView life-cycle callback (mounted, beforeUpdated, updated, destroyed, disconnected, reconnected).
+Our solution is to use `phx-hook` to run some javascript on the client after one of the liveView life-cycle callbacks (mounted, beforeUpdated, updated, destroyed, disconnected, reconnected).

-Let's add a hook to monitor when the message form is `udpated`.
+Let's add a hook to monitor when the message form is `updated`.
 In the `message.html.heex` file add the `phx-hook` attribute: